Staying safe at work

 This can be a difficult time for both employers and staff.

 Employers should talk to staff regularly to:

 - update staff on any actions they've taken

-- talk to anyone working from home about plans to return to the workplace
+- working from home again, for those who've previously returned to the workplace

 Employers should tell staff about any health and wellbeing support available.
 For example: